-- 2.4.1 AGLC will post all applications for cannabis licences on its website - a) cannabis licence(s) for new premises; and - b) relocations of existing licensed premises.

-(Amended Jan 2022)

-- 2.4.2 The following information will be posted on AGLC's website: - a) name of the applicant; - b) name of the proposed premises; - c) municipal address of the proposed premises; - d) licence applied for; and - e) the date that a written objection must be received by AGLC. - 2.4.3 AGLC may not consider objections of the following nature as they are considered the responsibility of the municipality: - a) number of licensees in a community; - b) location; - c) space between licensed premises; - d) matters involving retail competition, community image and property values; and - e) objections of a social/moral concern regarding the sale of cannabis, generally.

-(Added Aug 2019)

-- 2.4.4 For all new premises, objections must be submitted in writing and received by AGLC within 7 calendar days from the date the application is posted on AGLC website in order for the objection to be considered during the current licensing process.
-(Amended Apr 2020 and Jan 2022) - 2.4.5 The applicant will be notified in writing of all objections received, other than those described in Section 2.4.3.
-(Amended Aug 2019) - 2.4.6 The applicant will be given 14 days from the date of notification to respond in writing to the objection; an extension may be requested by the applicant.
-No licence(s) will be issued until the objection and the applicant's response, if any, have been considered by the Board.
+New Pre emises 2.4.1 AGLC will post all applications for cannabis licences on its website a) cannabis licence(s) for new premises; and b) relocations of existing licensed premises.
+(Amended Jan 2022) 2.4.2 The following information will be posted on AGLC's website: a) name of the applicant; b) name of the proposed premises; c) municipal address of the proposed premises; d) licence applied for; and e) the date that a written objection must be received by AGLC.
+2.4.3 AGLC may not consider objections of the following nature as they are considered the responsibility of the municipality: a) number of licensees in a community; b) location; c) space between licensed premises; matters involving retail competition, community image and property values; and e) objections of a social/moral concern regarding the sale of cannabis, generally.
+(Added Aug 2019) 2.4.4 For all new premises, objections must be submitted in writing and received by AGLC within 7 calendar days from the date the application is posted on AGLC website in order for the objection to be considered during the current licensing process.
+(Amended Apr 2020 and Jan 2022) 2.4.5 The applicant will be notified in writing of all objections received, other than those described in Section 2.4.3.
+(Amended Aug 2019) 2.4.6 The applicant will be given 14 days from the date of notification to respond in writing to the objection; an extension may be requested by